g9moonmappers/rover/setup/startup.md

 - `q/z` — increase/decrease speed

 Drive the robot slowly around the room to build the map in RViz2.
-Once you have a good map proceed to Terminal 6 and Terminal 7.
+Once you have a good map proceed to Step 6 and Step 7.

-## Terminal 6 - Nav2
+## Step 6 - Nav2
+Open a new terminal and run:
 ```bash
 source /opt/ros/humble/setup.bash
 ros2 launch nav2_bringup navigation_launch.py \